-The Utility Bonds constitute the eighth series of unlimited tax bonds issued by the District for the acquisition or construction of waterworks, wastewater and storm drainage improvements ("Utility Improvements") to serve the District.
+The Utility Bonds constitute the ninth series of unlimited tax bonds issued by the District for the reimbursement, acquisition or construction of waterworks, wastewater and storm drainage improvements ("Utility Improvements") to serve the District.
 Voters in the District have authorized a total of \$142,075,000 principal amount of bonds for Utility Improvements.
-The Road Bonds constitute the eighth series of unlimited tax bonds issued by the District for the acquisition or construction of roads and improvements in aid thereof ("Road Improvements") to serve the District.
+The Road Bonds constitute the ninth series of unlimited tax bonds issued by the District for the reimbursement, acquisition or construction of roads and improvements in aid thereof ("Road Improvements") to serve the District.
 Voters in the District have authorized a total of \$221,200,000 principal amount of bonds for Road Improvements.
-Following the issuance of the Bonds, \$45,335,000 principal amount of unlimited tax bonds for Utility Improvements and \$101,580,000 principal amount of unlimited tax bonds for Road Improvements will remain authorized and unissued.
+Following the issuance of the Bonds, \$25,715,000 principal amount of unlimited tax bonds for Utility Improvements and \$76,340,000 principal amount of unlimited tax bonds for Road Improvements will remain authorized and unissued.
 See "THE BONDS - Sources of Payment."